witchy-mutant/blog/_posts/2015-12-31-My-Dream-Job.markdown

 ---
 So is my current environment a perfect one?
 I hope it'll never be perfect so I have a motivation to improve it.
 It's giving me a lot of reasons to be happy though.

 I wish you find your dream job.
 It's a journey on which you have to define what it means to you.
 You can change your current job or you can change *things at* your current job.
 This alone can be satisfying, even if your job will never be perfect.
 Enjoy this journey!
+Let me know how it went!